Discover what a legal workspace is and how lawyers use it to streamline their workflow in this Juro explainer.

 Previously, a legal workspace was comprised of various tools offline.
 The earliest legal workspace involved hand-drafted files, physical libraries, and filing cabinets.
 As technology was introduced, lawyers began to use word processors, searchable databases, and storage on desktops.

 Today, a legal workspace connects all of the tools lawyers use and stores them in the cloud.
-The cloud is a way of storing digital data on a network of remote servers on the internet.
+The cloud is a way of storing digital data on a network of remote servers on the internet, facilitated by cloud services providers.
 This means that files and apps can be accessed through your browser, rather than just on personal computers or using local servers.

 What does a legal workspace typically include?